Working with DBFields

 Designer then creates a summary with the default name "Function_DBFieldName" in the current catalog.
 The summary is also available under the Summaries node in the Data panel.
 You can drag it to use in the report.

-To add conditional formats to a DBField:
+To apply conditional formatting to a DBField:

 - Select the DBField and then do one of the following: